Okun monarchs seek political solution to Dino, Isa feud - Nigeria Today

 Okun monarchs seek political solution to Dino, Isa feud

+The traditional rulers led by the Acting Chairman of the Okunland Traditional Council, the Olubunu of Bunu land, Oba Adewale Ikusemoro made the appeal on Sunday in Lokoja at a press conference.

+He said Dino and Isa are their sons and they have summoned them for a peaceful resolution of the crisis.

-The Police had on April 29 in Abuja paraded Mr. Isa for allegedly sponsoring attacks on Dino Melaye.
+The Police had on April 29 in Abuja paraded Isa and five other suspects for allegedly being behind the April 15 gun attack on Melaye at his residence at Ayetoro-Gbede in Ijumu Local Government.

+Ikusemoro who was flanked by other leading traditional rulers from Okunland warned that if the crisis was not carefully handled it might engulf the whole of Okunland

+He said that they had also met with the state Governor, Yahaya Bello, to ask for his support on the peaceful resolution of the crisis.

+Also at the briefing, the Kogi Integrity Group led by Mr Dare Michael said the police should have concluded investigations into the alleged crime before parading Isa and the others.

+The Secretary to the State Government, Dr Folasade Ayoade, the Commissioners for education, Mr Joseph Tolorunleke, Finance, Mr Idris Asiwaju, and other political appointees from Okunland were at the briefing.

-The post Okun monarchs seek political solution to Dino, Isa feud appeared first on Premium Times Nigeria.
+The post Okun monarchs seek political solution to Dino, Isa feud appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG